Yangrlan/warehouse_simulation/README.md

 git clone https://github.com/Livox-SDK/livox_laser_simulation.git
 git clone https://github.com/Livox-SDK/livox_ros_driver.git
 ```
-Replace the `livox_points_plugin.cpp` in the `livox_laser_simulation/src` folder with the one in the `warehouse_simulation/resources` folder, then build them follwing the instructions of each repositories.
+Replace the `livox_points_plugin.cpp` in the `livox_laser_simulation/src` folder with the one in the `warehouse_simulation/resources` folder, then build them following the instructions of each repositories.

 ### Source Build